RdenBlaauwen/PSMAA/DEV.md

 # TODO

-- Module structure:
-  - Try to move SMAA inclusion and necessary macros to PSMAA.fxh, see if you can still use SMAA functions in the main file.
 - Smoothing:
   - Replace hard threshold with a smoothstepped threshold where everything between the lower and upper bounds has a lower maxblending and nr of iterations than everything >= the upper bound.
   - Make depth-based threshold growth and usage of SMAA weights, optional in both the module and PSMAA.